-West Valley Water District serves approximately 82,000 customers in the communities of Bloomington, Colton, Fontana, Rialto, parts of unincorporated areas in San Bernardino, and a portion of Jurupa Valley in Riverside County.
+West Valley Water District serves approximately 83,218 customers with 21,049 active service connections in the communities of Bloomington, Colton, Fontana, Rialto, parts of unincorporated areas in San Bernardino, and a portion of Jurupa Valley in Riverside County.

 Where Is Our Water From?

-The majority of our water supply comes from groundwater.
-Approximately 46% of the total water supply is from the District’s groundwater wells, located in five local groundwater basins:
+51% - Over half of the District’s water supply is from its own groundwater wells, located in five local basins: